nhenneaux/jersey-httpclient-connector/README.md

-# Jersey Connector using `java.net.http.HttpClient`
+# Jersey Connector with `java.net.http.HttpClient`
 A Jersey connector using `java.net.http.HttpClient` and supporting HTTP/1.1 and HTTP/2.0 with the same client.
 The protocol is selected based on the server capabilities.

 # Usage